Rover 75: Tourer

 Rover released the station wagon/estate bodystyle of the 75, called Tourer, in July 2001.
 The tailgate featured an optional opening rear glass section.
 The load space was up to 1,480 mm wide and 2,060 mm long.
-With the seats up there was 400 to 680 litres of cargo space, and with the seats folded down (in a 60:40 ratio complete with centre load-through hatch) there is 1,222 litres available.
+With the seats up there is 400 to 680 litres of cargo space, and with the seats folded down (in a 60:40 ratio complete with centre load-through hatch) there is 1,222 litres available.

 Self-levelling rear suspension and an integral load restraint system were optional for the Tourer.
 Up to 100 kg can be loaded onto the roof, and the rear sill has a height of 544 mm.
 Four hinged chrome lashing eyes are fitted to the floor, and oddment stowage compartments and two recessed hooks are located in the side walls.

 Long Wheelbase

 A stretched version of the Rover 75 — initially called Vanden Plas (later simply Limousine) was introduced in 2002.
 Developed in conjunction with vehicle builder S. MacNeillie & Son Limited in Walsall, England, the model was stretched by 200 mm in the rear floor pan and altering the rear doors.
-Available only in Connoisseur specification, production moved to Longbridge after an initial short run by MacNeillie.

-The 75 was a ministerial car in the British Government, Tony Blair having access to one while he was Prime Minister.
+Available only in Connoisseur specification, its production moved to Longbridge after an initial short run by MacNeillie.
+The 75 was a ministerial car in the British Government, Tony Blair having official use of one while he was Prime Minister.
 Alistair Darling was seen in a long wheelbase Rover 75.

 Rover 75 V8

-Rover announced a V8 model at the Geneva Motor Show in 2004.
-This was the second iteration of the rear-wheel-drive platform developed from the front-wheel-drive Rover 75 platform by MG Rover, following the MG ZT 260 introduced in 2003, and was the first V8-engined Rover since the demise of the Rover SD1 in 1986.
-The platform was extensively re-engineered for Ford's 4.6 litre Modular V8 and rear-wheel-drive, including a stiffened tunnel and bespoke rear suspension.
+Rover announced a V8 model at the 2004 Geneva Motor Show.
+This was the second iteration of the rear-wheel-drive platform developed from the front-wheel-drive Rover 75 platform by MG Rover, following the MG ZT 260, introduced in 2003.
+It was the first V8-engined Rover since the demise of the Rover SD1 in 1986.
+The platform was extensively re-engineered for the 4.6 litre version of the Ford Modular engine and rear-wheel-drive, including a stiffened tunnel and bespoke rear suspension.

 As with the ZT 260, the 75 V8 was built on the standard production line, removed to allow the necessary structural modifications and installation of the V8 drivetrain, then returned to the line for final trim.
 Instead of the MG ZT 260's Tremec TR-3650 manual gearbox, the Rover 75 V8 featured Ford's 4R75W 4-speed automatic transmission.
 Other features included non-standard heating and ventilation, revised brakes and suspension, quad exhaust pipes, special badging, and a "premium" front bumper featuring a deeper grille.
 166 were produced in both saloon and tourer body styles, compared with 717 MG ZT 260s, for a total of 883 V8 cars.

-A heavily modified MG ZT-T V8, known as the X-15 broke the speed record for a non-production estate car on Bonneville Salt Flats in September 2003, achieving 225.609 mi/h.
-The engine was bored out to 6 litres producing 765 bhp, but remained normally aspirated.
+A heavily modified MG ZT-T V8, known as the X-15 broke the speed record for a non-production estate car on Bonneville Salt Flats, USA, in September 2003, achieving 225.609 mi/h.
+The engine was bored out to 6 litres, producing 765 bhp, but remained normally aspirated.